proxfield/Proxfield.Extensions.Caching.SQLite/README.md

 this.cache.SetAsObject<User>("users/1", new User() { Name = "Jose" });
 var user = this.cache.GetAsObject<User>("users/1");
 ```
-The following list constains all methods avaliable currently on the library.
+The following list constains all caching methods avaliable currently on the library.

 | Method | Description |
 | ------ | ----------- |